 Laurie Bogart succeeded Sandy Duncan at the front of the stage:

 (L to R) Woody Whitney with fiddle; Laurie Bogart; Hardin Davis; Tom Krug with bass fiddle, and Curt Setzer — circa 1980.

 Sandy Duncan moved to Colorado.
 Rand Keith later blew the jug, Stuart Curtis played a swinging clarinet, and Ann Downey finally took over the string bass.

-Trolley Square, Kingsbury Hall, Abravanel Hall, and other first-rate venues:
+The Jordan River Uptown Band played at Kingsbury Hall, Maurice Abravanel Hall (Symphony Hall), and other first-rate venues:

 Kingsbury Hall 1981 — Rocky Mountain Music Festival

 A Holiday at “The Pub,” and a Festival in the Mountains: